Universal Basic Guys

 Universal Basic Guys is an American animated sitcom created by Adam and Craig Malamut that premiered on September 8, 2024, on Fox.
-The show centers around a group of South Jersey factory workers who are enrolled in a universal basic income pilot program when their jobs are taken over by AI-powered robots, and left with a monthly income and a lot of free time to get into trouble.
+The show centers on a group of South Jersey factory workers who are enrolled in a universal basic income pilot program when their jobs are taken over by AI-powered robots, and left with a monthly income and a lot of free time to get into trouble.
 In May 2025, ahead of the second season premiere, the series was renewed for a third season.
 The second season premiered on September 28, 2025.
+The third season is slated to premiere on September 27, 2026.

+Plot

+Mark and Hank Hoagies are two guys who used to work in a factory until they were dismissed upon their positions being replaced by AI-powered robots.
+With a monthly income and a lot of free time upon joining the universal basic income pilots program, they end up getting into trouble and a lot of misadventures with the people they know getting involved in some way.